 For thousands of years, many religious and philosophical schools acknowledged the fact that suffering is an integral part of life.
 Pain is understood as something that has value and meaning in itself i.e. something that can clear the path towards spiritual change and transformation, becoming part of a newly formed identity.

-In psychotherapy, implications of this insight are multifaceted.
-A client who came to therapy for high levels of anxiety might firstly direct her attention to the origins of her anxiety (what has caused it); how long this problem existed in her life; what the common triggers are, etc. Understanding herself better and the nature of her problem, the client might gain a deeper perspective on what is bothering her, learn how to cope with and not to eschew her anxiety all the time, and realize what role the anxiety plays in her life.
+In psychotherapy, the implications of this insight are multifaceted.
+A client who came to therapy for high levels of anxiety might first direct her attention to the origins of her anxiety (what has caused it); how long this problem existed in her life; what the common triggers are, etc. Understanding herself better and the nature of her problem, the client might gain a deeper perspective on what is bothering her, learn how to cope with and not eschew her anxiety all the time, and realize what role the anxiety plays in her life.

 Therapeutic change, in this case, would spring from the increased flexibility of the client and it often brings along not only reduced levels of anxiety but also a broader change in the way in which the person sees the world and herself.
-By accepting all experiences as an integral part of living, problems and pain will come and go, but they will be “solved” in a different way as we develop deeper insights around our emotional reactions.
+By accepting all experiences as an integral part of living, problems and pain will come and go, but they will be “solved” in a different way as we develop deeper insights into our emotional reactions.
 In fact, the gradual balance between pain and satisfaction is then perceived as a natural flow of life, which has its own purpose and meaning.